logo

 Turn on MMS messaging

-If you're having trouble sending an MMS message (a text that contains photos, video, or audio), make sure MMS messaging is turned on.
+If you're having trouble sending a legacy group chat or an MMS message (a text that contains photos, video, or audio to a non-iPhone), make sure MMS messaging is turned on.
 Here's how:

-3. In the SMS/MMSsection, make sure MMS Messaging and Group Messaging are both turned on.
+2. In the SMS/MMS section, make sure MMS Messaging and Group Messaging are both turned on.

-4. Make sure your cellular plan includes MMS.
-Most do, but check out Apple's list to double-check if the type of message you're trying to send is supported.
+3. Make sure your cellular plan includes MMS.
+Most do, but check with your carrier if you're experiencing repeated errors.

 Check your iPhone storage and delete old messages